 Phyllis Grosskurth: Humanities

-The first female English prof at University of Toronto, her work explored personal stories of Melanie Klein, Lord Byron and John Addington Symonds.
-She was also a recipient of a Governor General’s Literary Award (1964).1979
+The first female English professor at the University of Toronto, Phyllis Grosskurth explored the personal stories of Melanie Klein, Lord Byron and John Addington Symonds.
+She was also a recipient of a Governor General’s Literary Award (1964).

 Louis Siminovitch: Health Sciences

-His work, which earned him a Killam Prize, has led to major discoveries about the role of genetics in muscular dystrophy, cystic fibrosis, virus genetics and cancer.1981
+His work, which earned him a Killam Prize, has led to major discoveries about the role of genetics in muscular dystrophy, cystic fibrosis, virus genetics, and cancer.

 William Tutte: Natural Sciences

 He deciphered German code at Bletchley Park (made famous by the film The Imitation Game) and is world-renowned for his work on Matroid Theory.1982

 “Brains behind Canadian multiculturalism” wins Fellowship

 Known as one of the world’s greatest thinkers, he helped found the NDP party.
 His work endorsed multiculturalism and combatted xenophobia.1982

 1st woman Killam Prize winner pioneers brain research